chhantyal/exchange/README.rst

     $ create database uhura;

+There is Postgres dump file ``uhura.sql``, which can be restored for testing purpose

+    $ psql -U [user] -d uhura -f uhura.sql

 Celery and Celery Beat are used for periodic background jobs.
 To run celery::

     $ python uhura/manage.py celery worker --loglevel=info -B